node-forward/mentors/README.md

 ## Want to help mentor some people?

-We'd like mentors to fill out [the same form])(/#) and we'll get you added to the list.
-We're still working out how to manage and display that list, but stay tuned for more details.
+We'd like mentors to fill out [the same form])(/#) and then submit a pull request to this repo adding your name and info to this README.
+We're still working out how to manage and display that list, so stay tuned for more details.
+(See: https://github/node-forward/issues/49)

-*You can always watch this repo and [the gitter channel](https://gitter.im/node-forward/mentors) for updates and to follow along with the conversation.
+*You can always watch this repo and [the gitter channel](https://gitter.im/node-forward/mentors) for updates and to follow along with the overall mentoring conversation.

 ### Current Mentor List